IBM/elasticsearch-spark-recommender/README.md

 The [Elasticsearch Hadoop project](https://www.elastic.co/products/hadoop) provides connectors between Elasticsearch and various Hadoop-compatible systems, including Spark.
 The project provides a ZIP file to download that contains all these connectors.
 You will need to run your PySpark notebook with the Spark-specific connector JAR file on the classpath.
 Follow these steps to set up the connector:

 1. [Download](http://download.elastic.co/hadoop/elasticsearch-hadoop-5.3.0.zip) the `elasticsearch-hadoop-5.3.0.zip` file, which contains all the connectors.
+You can do this by running `$ wget http://download.elastic.co/hadoop/elasticsearch-hadoop-5.3.0.zip`.
 2. Unzip the file by running `$ unzip elasticsearch-hadoop-5.3.0.zip`.
 3. The JAR for the Spark connector is called `elasticsearch-spark_2.11-5.3.0.jar` and it will be located in the `dist` subfolder of the directory in which you unzipped the file above.